richardwsong/FoundationModelAdapters/README.md

 ## Metadata
 1. Computational Resources: The codebase is implemented in both the CPU and GPU versions.
 Change the arguments in the running scripts for switching computational devices.
 Sample data size: < 61M.
 Memory usage in training: 3000MiB.
 2. Code Implementation: The pipeline is implemented following [1][2][3].
-3. Data Preparation: EEG spectrograms are generated following the work of [4], and fMRI spectrograms are generated following the work of [5].
-Brain states ground truth is computed via the VIGALL algorithm [6].
+3. Data Preparation: EEG spectrograms are generated following the work of [4], and fMRI spectrograms are generated following the work of [5]. fMRI ROIs are extracted based on the Dictionaries of Functional
+Modes atlas [6].
+Brain states ground truth is computed via the VIGALL algorithm [7].
 Ground truth label in dataloader: eeg_index.

 ## Environment Configs, Training and Testing the Model, Visualization
-**Step 0:** Open a terminal and enter the working folder.
+**Step 0:** Download the data and change the data loading path.
+Open a terminal and enter the working folder.

 **Step 1:** Run the conda environment setting command:
 ```bash